History of Electric Comet Theory: Part 4

 1981 A.D. – James McCanney

-American physician, mathematician, and archeologist James McCanney, while serving as a lecturer in Cornell University’s physics and mathematics department, published a series of three articles discussing “The Nature and Origin of Comets and the Evolution of Celestial Bodies” from 1981 to 1983 in Kronos magazine.
+American physicist, mathematician, and archaeologist James McCanney, while serving as a lecturer in Cornell University’s physics and mathematics department, published a series of three articles discussing “The Nature and Origin of Comets and the Evolution of Celestial Bodies” from 1981 to 1983 in Kronos magazine.
 Contrary to the approach of Juergens and his followers, McCanney assumed the sun to be left with a negative net charge because of the continuous ejection of primarily protons in the solar wind.
 The resulting “solar capacitor” is completed by a positive anode far beyond the orbit of Pluto, where he assumed a large ionized cloud of dust and gases was present.
 Asteroids and larger comet nuclei that enter the solar system routinely discharge this capacitor.
 Comets are to be considered asteroidal or larger rocky objects, which ignite a complex electrical discharge of the solar capacitor when they enter the Sun’s electrical field.

 Additionally, McCanney followed the historic electrical idea of Johann Ernst Basilius Wiedeburg (1733-1789) that comets would grow.
 McCanney looked at comets as growing cosmic vacuum cleaners and claimed they would draw in the tail material, therefore grow larger as they travel along their orbits in the solar system.